 A complete application includes:

-The First-Year Application for Admission and Scholarships, including essay and activities list
+The application for undergraduate admission, including essay and activities list

 Unofficial high school transcript or certificate/diploma of high school equivalency (such as the GED)—submitted electronically or by mail

 You aren’t required to submit SAT or ACT test scores to apply to Western Washington University.
 If you do choose to send scores, we will consider them within our holistic review of your application materials.

 A non-refundable $65 application fee is required to process your application.
 When you apply online, you will be asked to submit a credit or debit card, over a secure connection, to complete your application.
 If you use a paper application, your application fee must be in the form of a check or money order, payable to "Western Washington University".
 Please ensure your full name and birth date are included on the check.